-No Rating Risk description and Action / Controls already in place Adequacy of action/ control to address risk Required management action/ control Responsibility for action Critical success factors & KPI's Review frequency Key dates Opportunity 2 СШ Reduction in proportion of active members Publicise the scheme and the benefits of membership in regular newsletters, website, ABS's, annual meetings as detailed in the Funds Communication Policy.
+No Rating Risk description and Action / Controls already in place Adequacy of action/ control to address risk Required management action/ control Responsibility for action Critical success factors & KPI's Review frequency Key dates Opportunity 2 CII Reduction in proportion of active members Publicise the scheme and the benefits of membership in regular newsletters, website, ABS's, annual meetings as detailed in the Funds Communication Policy.
 Introduction of Auto Enrolment has increased membership.
 Fund becomes more mature due to ageing and reduction in active members by outsourcing.
 Client base nationwide - employers 400+ including 5 district councils.
 Assistant Director (Finance, Administration and Governance) Fund continues to show as positive cashflow The ISS is regularly reviewed to ensure its consistent with maturity profile of the Fund Annually Ongoing Increase membership by publicising the scheme and the benefits of membership in regular newsletters, website, ABS's, annual meetings.
 5 DII Pensions Admin System will not lead to improvements, efficiency and cost savings, or developments do not meet WYPF requirements.
 Regular account meetings with Civica Senior Management.
-Representation on various user groups: Ensure regular attendance and report back from the User Groups/Meetings as necessary.
+Representation on various user groups: • Civica user group • LGPS group • Payroll user group Ensure regular attendance and report back from the User Groups/Meetings as necessary.
 Assistant Director (Finance, Administration and Governance) Improved systems, costs savings, better reporting, employer internet, member internet facilities available, increase the number of UPM auto calculations Develop product that meets WYPF requirements Quarterly Ongoing Regular market testing to see if better systems on the market, Effective and efficient system, with scalable capacity to support shared services.

-No Rating Risk description and Action / Controls already in place Adequacy of action/ control to address risk Required management action/ control Responsibility for action Critical success factors & KPI's Review frequency Key dates Opportunity 6 СП Lack of information sharing with employers Enhancements to UPM2 are continuing.
+No Rating Risk description and Action / Controls already in place Adequacy of action/ control to address risk Required management action/ control Responsibility for action Critical success factors & KPI's Review frequency Key dates Opportunity 6 CII Lack of information sharing with employers Enhancements to UPM2 are continuing.
 Monthly Returns expanded to increase the information supplied electronically Develop employers web site Assistant Director (Finance, Administration and Governance)/ Head of Finance Increase in electronic medium of info sharing Improvements in KPI's 1, 4a, 4b, 6 and 8 Annual Ongoing Develop Employers' website to use that as the main medium for communicati on.
 Build scalable system capacity, improved vfm for shared services.
-9 СІІ Greater level of support required / expected by some employers Employer Training courses available or charge for the additional work Monitor number and type of requests for support Assistant Director (Finance, Administration and Governance) Reduce the number of non- standard requests Monthly Ongoing Provide more online training.
+8 BII Failure to administer the scheme in line with regulations and policies Technical Services Manager reviews impending legislation changes and MSM's assess impact on their areas of responsibility.
+Project teams set up to assess major legislation changes.
+Management Review Meetings will monitor workloads and progress of any changes to be implemented.
+Managing Director, Assistant Director (Finance, Administration and Governance)/ Head of Finance Any changes implemented in line with legislation timescales.
+At each MR meeting McCloud Remedy Autumn 2023, Pensions Dashboard Sept 2024 Increase in member satisfaction levels.
+9 СІІ Greater level of support required / expected by some employers Employer Training courses available or charge for the additional work Monitor number and type of requests for support Assistant Director (Finance, Administration and Governance) Reduce the number of non standard requests Monthly Ongoing Provide more online training.
 Could be offered to other LGPS funds.